 Soy protein: A protein, but it is harder for a dog to process than meat.

 Ground corn: The entire corn milled to a fine finish

 Corn gluten meal: A corn byproduct that excludes the bran, germ, and starch

-Psst: Want to know a super-easy top tip?
-Look for a food with a named meat (i.e., lamb, rabbit or chicken) as the first and second ingredients….
-This isn't foolproof but it helps eliminate lower quality foods.
+Our top tip would be to look for a food with a "named meat" (such as lamb, rabbit or chicken) as the first and second ingredients.
+This isn't foolproof, but it helps eliminate lower quality foods.